JKindonNtx/solutions-euc/documentation/BP-2125-Securing Citrix Virtual Apps and Desktops with Nutanix Flow/BP-2125/bp-2125-05-design-concepts-for-nutanix-flow-network-security.md

 Nutanix Flow Network Security is an application-centric security offering for enterprise applications running on Nutanix AHV, such as Citrix Virtual Apps and Desktops.
 In a typical CVAD environment, you can protect two distinct types of entities with Flow:

-- User Virtual Desktop Agents
+- User Virtual Desktop Agents (Workers)
 - Infrastructure Virtual Machines, which includes License Server, Studio, Delivery Controllers, and more.

-In addition, you can use Nutanix Flow Network Security categories to secure the other applications accessed by desktop VMs if those applications run on AHV.
+In addition, you can use Nutanix Flow Network Security categories to secure the other applications accessed by Worker VMs if those applications run on AHV.
 You can control outbound access to applications not running on AHV using outbound IP address–based policies.

 To start securing the platform, assign categories to the different VMs in the Nutanix environment.
 Nutanix recommends designing the simplest possible set of categories and policies to meet your security and connectivity requirements.
 Creating fewer categories and policies is preferred over creating a unique category for every VM.
 Categorize VMs into several groups based on their intended use, looking for natural boundaries between groups of VMs.
 Use these categories to build effective security policies in **Monitor** mode with application and isolation policies.
-Move the security policies to **Apply** mode after evaluating the output of monitor mode detected flows in the created policies.
+Move the security policies to **Enforce** mode after evaluating the output of monitor mode detected flows in the created policies.
 Once you’ve applied the policies, modify them as required to permit the desired traffic.

 For the purpose of this document we will be using 2 built in categories to configure the security policies.